Emurasoft/emurasoft.github.io/en/dlg/join_csv/index.md

 Moves the selected item(s) to the bottom of the list.

-## Combine with previous column check box
+## Combine with previous column checkbox

-This check box allows you to combine the current column with previous column.
+This checkbox allows you to combine the current column with previous column.

 ## Concatenate radio button